 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Point Blank is worth considering.

-Point Blank is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Point Blank does not have a public transit system used by locals to get to and from work.

-The education level of Point Blank citizens is a little higher than the average for US cities and towns: 24.28% of adults in Point Blank have at least a bachelor's degree.
+The citizens of Point Blank are slightly better educated than the national average of 21.84% for all cities and towns, with 24.28% of adults in Point Blank having a bachelor's degree or advanced degree.

 The per capita income in Point Blank in 2022 was $53,394, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $213,576 for a family of four.
 However, Point Blank contains both very wealthy and poor people as well.